Birth: 13 Feb 1885

 Mother: Experiance Clark

-Spouse: Sophia Penniman
+Partner: Sophia Penniman

 Alexander Wheelock fought in the Revolutionary War.
 He was a Private (from Mendon) in Captain Gershom Nelson's Company, which marched on the Lexington Alarm 19 Apr 1775.
 He later served in Samuel Warrin's Company, and in Captain Peter Proctor's Company of men from Warwick, MA.
 He marched to reinforce the Northern Army at Fort Edward or Fort Anne, leaving 10 July 1777 and returning 12 Aug 1777.